rsksmart/rsk3.js/docs/rsk3.md

 ### Returns

-`String` - 20 Bytes: Any Ethereum address.
+`String` - 20 Bytes: Any Rsk address.
 You need to have the private key for that address in your node or keystore.
 (Default is `undefined`)

 ------------------------------------------------------------------------